 Great teams don’t just happen, it takes an investment of time and effort to create trust and open communication.
 Leading a small teams can feel especially challenging as differences in styles and values are highlighted and potentially more divisive.

 Team coaching is normally undertaken in half day workshops.
 The content is bespoke to your business needs with training and coaching tools used to deliver fresh thinking and greater communication.

 In larger companies I work with the senior team, in smaller ones with the whole organisation.
 Every team is different, but in my experience all great teams share these three common ingredients:

 Team coaching will surface areas of underlying tensions within your business.
 This may sound uncomfortable, but only by confronting the unspoken reality can changes be made.

-As a team coach I approach your ‘everyday’ with fresh eyes, ask open questions from a position of genuine curiousness.
+As a team coach I approach your ‘everyday’ with fresh eyes and ask open questions with genuine curiousness.
 This allows you to move into the ‘here and now’ and look forwards rather than backwards.